-We believe that our 14 patents, patent applications, registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
-Our issued patents will expire at various times between 2027 and 2039.
+We believe that our 19 patents and 6 design patents, patent applications, registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
+Our issued patents will expire at various times between 2027 and 2041.
 Pending patents, if and when issued, may have expiration dates that extend further in time.
 The duration of our trademark registrations varies from country to country.
 However, trademarks are generally valid and may be renewed indefinitely as long as they are in use and/or their registrations are properly maintained.

 The issued patents cover the fundamental aspects of the Know Labs ChromaID and Bio-RFID technology and a number of unique applications.
 We have filed patents on the fundamental aspects of our Bio-RFID technology and growing number of unique applications.
 We will continue to expand the Company's patent portfolio.
-Know Labs has applied for four patents related specifically to its technology.